U.S. court may allow suits against Guantanamo forced feeding

-WASHINGTON A U.S. appeals court showed a potential willingness on Friday to allow Guantanamo Bay hunger strikers to sue over being force-fed, a practice the Obama administration says is necessary to keep order but that critics call inhumane.
+WASHINGTON A U.S. appeals court showed a potential willingness on Friday to intervene in the forced feeding of Guantanamo Bay hunger strikers, which the Obama administration says is necessary to keep order but that critics call inhumane.

-At a hearing of the U.S. Court of Appeals for the District of Columbia Circuit, two judges on a three-judge panel asked skeptical questions of a government lawyer who argued that the courts have no jurisdiction over conditions at a military prison such as the U.S. Navy base in Cuba.
+At a hearing of the U.S. Court of Appeals for the District of Columbia Circuit, two judges on a three-judge panel asked sceptical questions of a government lawyer who argued that the court had no jurisdiction at a military prison such as the U.S. Navy base in Cuba.

-While the judges stopped short of agreeing that forced feeding is inhumane, they suggested that Guantanamo detainees might be able to get around a 2006 law that bars them from suing over living conditions in extreme cases that might include forced feeding.
+While stopping short of agreeing that forced feeding is inhumane, the judges suggested that lower courts should at least allow detainees to challenge the procedure in court.

-A decision is likely to be weeks or months away, but the skepticism appeared to be a fresh challenge to the administration's control over how it treats Guantanamo detainees.
+The judges gave no signs of how they would rule, and a decision is likely to be weeks or months away.
+But their scepticism appeared to be a fresh challenge to the administration's control over how it treats Guantanamo detainees.

 Most U.S. judges who have examined forced feeding in prisons have concluded that the measure may violate the rights of inmates to control their bodies and to privacy - rights rooted in the U.S. Constitution and in common law.
 But they have found that the needs of operating a prison are more important.